David Counts: Biography

 Counts received a Bachelor of Arts degree in 1983 from Texas Tech University.
 He received a Juris Doctor in 1986 from St. Mary's University School of Law.
 He began his legal career as an associate at the law firm of Martin, Cox, Greenberg & Jones.
 From 1987 to 1995, he served as an Assistant District Attorney for the Travis County District Attorney's Office, with the exception of a six-month period from 1990 to 1991, when he worked as a solo practitioner.
 From 1995 to 2009, he served as an Assistant United States Attorney for the Western District of Texas.
+From 2009 to 2018, Counts served as a United States magistrate judge of the United States District Court for the Western District of Texas.
 Concurrently with his other service, Counts has served in the Texas National Guard since 1986, serving as a State Judge Advocate since 2006.
 He currently holds the rank of colonel.

 Federal judicial service

 Expired district court nomination under Obama

-From 2009 to 2017, Counts served as a United States magistrate judge of the United States District Court for the Western District of Texas.
 On March 15, 2016, President Barack Obama nominated Counts to serve as a United States District Judge of the United States District Court for the Western District of Texas, to the seat vacated by Judge Robert A. Junell, who assumed senior status on February 13, 2015.
 On September 7, 2016, a hearing before the Senate Judiciary Committee was held on his nomination.
 His nomination expired on January 3, 2017, with the end of the 114th Congress.